primeroIMS/primero/app/controllers/api/v2/docs/alerts/id/get.md

 **Authentication** : YES

-**Authorization** : All logged in users are permitted to make this request.
+**Authorization** : All logged in users who can view this record are permitted to make this request.

 **Parameters** : No parameters